abgondin/leaflet-challenge/README.md

 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-A second Leaflet map was used to illustrate the relationship between tectonic plates and seismic activity.
+A second Leaflet map was created to illustrate the relationship between tectonic plates and seismic activity.
    * Two datasets are plotted on the map.
    * A number of base maps are added.
    * The two different data sets can be separated into overlays that can be turned on and off independently.